Positive definiteness constraints of effective scalar potential in Georgi-Machacek Model: Positive definiteness constraints of effective scalar potential

-The custodial symmetry preserving scalar potential (\ref{eq:GMpot}) can be obtained by identifying~\footnote{For the sake of simplicity, we assume $\mu_2$ and $\sigma_4$ to be real.}
+The custodial-symmetric limit corresponds to~\footnote{For simplicity, we assume $\mu_2$ and $\sigma_4$ take real values.}:

-The tree-level scalar potential (\ref{eq:GMpot}) can preserves the custodial symmetry, the deviation in each equation of~(\ref{rel}) during the RGE reflects the generation of custodial symmetry breaking terms in the effective scalar potential by loops involving $U(1)_Y$ gauge interactions.
+RGE evolution generates deviations from these relations, quantified the custodial symmetry breaking effects by the loops involving $U(1)_Y$ gauge interactions.

-To proceed with the RGE analysis, we need to derive the $\beta$ functions for the scalar quartic couplings $\lambda,~\rho_{1,2,3,4,5},~\sigma_{1,2,3,4}$, the gauge couplings $g_i$, and the Yukawa couplings $Y_{t,b,\tau}$ etc. Two-loop beta-functions for a generic quantum field theory can be found in~\cite{Machacek:1983tz, Machacek:1983fi, Machacek:1984zw}.
-For the GM model, the one-loop RGEs has already been given in~\cite{GM44,GM45}, and two-loop RGEs can be found in~\cite{GM64}.
-In realistic numerical studies, the Mathematica package SARAH \cite{SARAH1,SARAH2,SARAH3,SARAH4,SARAH5} can be adopted for RGE numerical studies, which can generate the source codes for the spectrum-generator package SPheno \cite{SPheno1,SPheno2} and has already included the GM model file in its non-SUSY model database.
+To proceed with the RGE analysis, we need to derive the $\beta$-functions for the scalar quartic couplings $\lambda,~\rho_{1,2,3,4,5},~\sigma_{1,2,3,4}$, the gauge couplings $g_i$, and the Yukawa couplings $Y_{t,b,\tau}$ etc. Two-loop beta-functions for a generic quantum field theory can be found in~\cite{Machacek:1983tz, Machacek:1983fi, Machacek:1984zw}.
+For the GM model, the one-loop RGEs has already been given in~\cite{GM44,GM45}, and the two-loop RGEs can be found in~\cite{GM64}.
+In realistic numerical studies, the Mathematica package SARAH \cite{SARAH1,SARAH2,SARAH3,SARAH4,SARAH5} can be used for RGE numerical studies and generate the source codes for the spectrum-generator package SPheno \cite{SPheno1,SPheno2}.
 We list the expressions of relevant $\beta$ functions in Appendix \ref{app:A}.